peteryuhang/Computer-Systems-A-Programmer-Perspective/ch4/ch4.md

 ![](./mispredicted_branch_instructions.png)

 - The pipeline just `cancel` (or `instruction squashing`) the two misfetched instructions by injecting bubbles.
 The two misfetched instruction will then simply disappear from the pipeline

+#### Exception Handling

+- Our instruction set includes 3 different internally generated exceptions:
+  1. A `halt` instruction
+  2. An instruction with an invalid combination of instruction and function code
+  3. An attempt to access an invalid address

+- It is possible to have exceptions triggered by multiple instructions simultaneously
+- The basic rule is to put priority on the exception triggered by the instruction that is furthest along the pipeline
+- The pipeline control logic must disable any updating of the condition code register or the data memory whene an instruction in the memory or write-back stage has caused an exception